switux/AstroWeatherStation/README.md

     - Temperature range: -40°C to +85°C
     - Pressure: 300 to 1100 hPa
     - Wind speed: 0 to 30 m/s

+## Alarms format

+The station sends alarm to an HTTPS endpoint as a JSON string:

+{
+  "subject": "reason for the alarm",
+  "message": "what happened"
+}

 ## Data format